Romania’s Celebration of Love: Dragobete

 Traditions and Customs for Dragobete’s Day

-Unique to Romanians (like the Martisor I am going to write about soon), the Dragobete is not just a celebration of love, but also the perfect time to restart your connection with nature and prepare for the coming of spring.
+Unique to Romanians (like the Martisor which also celebrates the arrival of spring), the Dragobete is not just a celebration of love, but also the perfect time to restart your connection with nature and prepare for the coming of spring.

 After all… two excuses to celebrate love are always better than just one, right?

-There are plenty of customs and rituals associated with this celebration – but generally, expect to have Valentine’s Day-like parties, gift-giving, and such in the cities.
+Back to customs now!
+There are plenty of them – but generally, expect to have Valentine’s Day-like parties, gift-giving, and such in the cities.

-But let’s check out the main customs below!
+Let’s check out the main customs and traditions below!

-1. Wearing red: On Dragobete, it’ i’ss customary for both men and women to wear red, as a symbol of love, passion, and vitality.
+1. Wearing red: On Dragobete, it’s customary for both men and women to wear red, as a symbol of love, passion, and vitality.
 Red is believed to ward off evil spirits and attract good luck.

 Now would be a perfect time to start practicing your Romanian skills.
 Prepare by learning, from my previous article, how to say I Love You in Romanian (and more!)